richars7/Statistical_Methods_inR/README.md

-# Statistics for Data Science
+## Statistics for Data Science

+This repository contains the code from the class Statistics for Data Science.